Private sector IR35 in 2021 – what you need to know

 In 2017 the government changed the way the rules work in the public sector, making clients and agencies responsible for IR35 status decisions, and requiring them to deduct tax at source from payments made to contractors (where IR35 was deemed to apply).
 This change foreshadowed the private sector changes, now delayed.

 The public sector rules still apply.
 So, if your client is a public sector organisation, it will still determine the IR35 status of the engagement.
 Already there are calls to suspend or repeal the public sector rules.
 Not least because anything that can be done to unburden the NHS during the Coronavirus crisis should be considered.
-The government does not intend to suspend or repeal the public sector IR35 rules, but watch this space – IPSE will be pushing for it.
+The government does not intend to suspend or repeal the public sector IR35 rules, but IPSE continues to push for it.